jkroepke/helm-secrets/README.md

 - [Encrypt only part of a file if needed](https://github.com/mozilla/sops#encrypting-only-parts-of-a-file).
 [Example encrypted file](https://github.com/mozilla/sops/blob/master/example.yaml)

 An additional documentation, resources and examples can be found [here](docs/Usage.md).

-### ArgoCD support

-helm-secrets could detect an ArgoCD environment by the `ARGOCD_APP_NAME` environment variable.
-If detected, `HELM_SECRETS_QUIET` is set to `true`.

-See [ArgoCD Integration.md](docs/ArgoCD Integration.md) for more information.

-### Terraform support

-The terraform helm provider does not [support downloader plugins](https://github.com/hashicorp/terraform-provider-helm).

-An example how to use helm-secrets with terraform could be found in [contrib/terraform](contrib/terraform).

 ## Moving parts of project